 directed by John Carpenter

-By now it is a tried-and-true convention of American cinema to look into the diverse vault of old film and television classics and repackage them.
-From the truly beautiful (1944’s Gaslight, based on the earlier British version of 1940) to the plain ludicrous (2001’s version of Planet of the Apes), the effort to recapture or improve upon the original more often than not is less than satisfying.
-In the worst cases, remakes seem utterly unnecessary – it’s difficult to see films such as 1998’s Psycho and not wonder what anyone was thinking.
+By now remakes are a tried-and-true convention of sci-fi/horror cinema.
+From the truly great (1986’s The Fly) to the plain ludicrous (2001’s version of Planet of the Apes), the effort to reproduce or improve upon the original is, more often than not, less than satisfying.
+In the worst cases, it seems utterly unnecessary – it’s difficult to see films such as 1998’s Psycho and not wonder what the fuck anyone was thinking.

 However, there are exceptions that can be intelligent, compelling, and thought-provoking, among them John Carpenter’s masterful remake of The Thing from Another World, made some thirty years later as simply The Thing.
 But first I want to talk a little about the story that inspired both adaptations, John W. Campbell Jr.’s 1938 novella Who Goes There? (written under the pen name Don A. Stuart).